haimgel/display-switch/README.md

 On MacOS: the log file is written to the system log.
 On WindowS: the log file is written to `/Users/USERNAME/AppData/Local/display-switch/display-switch.log`

-## Running on startup
+## Building from source, running on startup

-This exercise is left to the reader :-)
+These exercises are left to the reader for now :-)